Teaching With Documents Lesson Plan:

 Oral History Assignment

 - Distribute a copy of the Sound Recording Analysis Worksheet to each student.
 Play the oral interview with John Salling and direct students to complete the worksheet.
 Ask students to note examples of how his life was affected by the beginning, middle, and end of the war.
 Assign students to write one paragraph about what factors may have contributed to his experiences for each period of the war.

-The Online Catalog (OPA) replaces its prototypes, the Archival Research Catalog (ARC) and the NARA Archival Information Locator (NAIL).
+The National Archives Catalog replaces its prototypes, the Archival Research Catalog (ARC) and the NARA Archival Information Locator (NAIL).
 You can still perform a keyword, digitized image and location search.
 The Online Catalog's advanced functionalities also allow you to search by organization, person, or topic.

 The Online Catalog is a searchable database that contains information about a wide variety of NARA holdings across the country.
 You can use ARC to search record descriptions by keywords or topics and retrieve digital copies of selected textual documents, photographs, maps, and sound recordings related to thousands of topics.

 Currently, about 80% of NARA's vast holdings have been described in the online catalog.
 Digital images can be searched.
 In keeping with NARA's Strategic Plan, the percentage of holdings described in the online catalog will grow continually.